Regimental Badge

 In 1858, in response to inter-tribal fighting, a detachment, commanded by Brevet Lieut.
 Col. Wyatt, was dispatched to Napier from Auckland, arriving 7 February on board the Eastfield, followed by three detachments from Wellington on the Wonga Wonga, arriving 26 February, 18 March and 25 March.

-Also in this year, the regimental Headquarters moved from Wellington to Auckland, arriving on 4 October on the ships: Moa, Sarah, and City of Melborne, followed on 21 October by the the Emily Allison from Wellington and the Henry from Napier.
+Also in this year, in anticipation of the 58th Regiment’s departure from the country, the regimental Headquarters moved from Wellington to Auckland, arriving on 4 October on the ships: Moa, Sarah, and City of Melborne, followed on 21 October by the the Emily Allison from Wellington and the Henry from Napier.

 65th Regiment parade, Mt Elliot, New Plymouth March 1861